PyHP-pph/PyHP_pph/spec/template.md

 command ::= "<" + tag + ">
 ```

 A tag MAY be any ascii string.
-In the source, a tag SHOULD NOT contain any whitespace.
+In the source, a tag MUST NOT contain any whitespace.

 ## Execution